-This disrupting effect of phenoxodiol is restricted to tumor cells, with non-tumor cells remaining unaffected.
-A potential explanation for this selective antitumor effect was provided by a discovery of a research team at Purdue University.
-The research team discovered that phenoxodiol targets a particular member of the ECTO-NOX family of proteins.
-This family of proteins regulates fundamental biological processes at the cell surface that are vital to the survival and growth of all living matter.
-One of these proteins, known as constitutive NADH oxidase ("CNOX") is a fundamental source of hydrogen ions for all living cells.
-The Purdue University studies have now shown that all forms of human cancer express a variant form of CNOX, known as tNOX.
-The presence of tNOX disrupts the normal pattern of behavior of the cell, contributing to the unregulated cell growth and survival that characterizes tumor cells.
-This makes tNOX the first pan-cancer expressed protein, identifying it as a potentially important new target for anti-cancer drug development.
-Phenoxodiol appears to specifically block the action of tNOX, with the resulting inhibition of H+ influx into the cell, leading to extensive disruption to signaling pathways and to eventual apoptosis, which is the process of programmed cell death by which a cell dies naturally.
-Phenoxodiol has no effect on CNOX, providing an explanation of how phenoxodiol can be so selective in its action, with its cytotoxic effects being limited to cancer cells.
+The potential explanation for this effect on the fundamental biochemistry of tumor cells was provided by a discovery of a research team at Purdue University in Indiana.
+This team has a long-standing research interest in a family of proteins at the cell surface that are involved in the transport of waste electrons, particularly hydrogen ions, across the cell membrane.
+This function is so fundamental to normal cell function and viability, that any loss of function of this electron pump will disrupt a wide range of biochemical processes as a consequence of elevated waste hydrogen levels.
+One of the key components of this electron pump mechanism is a protein known as NADH oxidase (abbreviated as NOX).
+This protein is situated on the outside of the cell membrane of all living matter, and regulates the flow of waste hydrogen across the cell membrane.
+The Purdue University studies have now shown that all forms of human cancer express a variant form of the constitutive (or normal) NOX, known as tumor-specific NADH oxidase (abbreviated as tNOX).
+Based on Purdue University studies, we believe that tNOX is a primary molecular target for phenoxodiol.
+Phenoxodiol appears to specifically block the action of tNOX, with the resulting inhibition of H+ efflux from the cell leading to extensive disruption to signaling pathways and to eventual inhibition of cell proliferation and activation of apoptosis, the process of programmed cell death by which a cell dies naturally.
+The Purdue studies also show that phenoxodiol has no effect on the normal form of NOX, providing an explanation for how phenoxodiol can be so selective in its action, with its cytotoxic effects being limited to cancer cells.